-A woman’s health is her total well-being, not determined solely by biological factors and reproduction, but also by effects of work load, nutrition and stress
+A woman’s health is her total well-being, not determined solely by biological factors and reproduction, but also by effects of work load, nutrition and stress among others.

 Women’s health issues have attained higher visibility and renewed political commitment in recent decades.
 While targeted policies and programs have enabled women to lead healthier lives, significant gender-based health disparities remain.
 High health costs and lack of education/information can make health improvements for women exceedingly difficult.